The Little Lame Prince and his Travelling Cloak: Plot

-When he says the magic words it grows bigger.
-At first he forgets the words that make it fly.
-And he forgets to open the skylight.
-When he was finally out flying around the tower, he felt wonderful.
-But he saw only dreary planes, the stars and moon.
-He got very cold.
-But he forgot the magic words that would take him home.
-The cloak took him faster and faster away from the tower.
-He became frightened.
-He calls out for his fairy godmother to please, please remind him of the magic words to bring him home.
-And he hears a voice tell him the word.
-When he gets home, he puts the cloak away and it shrinks and bundles itself up.
-The nurse didn't know he was gone, but is cross with him for leaving the skylight open.
-Its freezing in here!
+For many days, he almost forgot about his godmother, until he fell ill.
+Upon her visit, they discuss his crippled state, and she teaches him how to use the magical traveling cloak.
+When he said the magic words, it grew bigger, and he used it to fly out of the tower's skylight.
+As he had never been outside, flying around the tower was wonderful, but he saw only dreary plains, the stars and moon.
+Growing cold and frightened as the cloak took him faster and faster away from the tower, he calls out for his fairy godmother to remind him of the magic words to bring him home.
+A voice tells him the words and he returns safely.
+He puts the cloak away and it shrinks and bundles itself up.
+The nurse didn't know he was gone, but is cross with him for leaving the skylight open and allowing the freezing air in.
+Dolor went to sleep in excited anticipation of flying again tomorrow.

-When Prince Dolor went to bed that night he couldn't wait to go out flying again tomorrow.
 The next day, he did his lessons and schoolwork quickly and went out on the cloak again.
-He saw all kinds of flowers and trees and grass, birds and small animals that scurried away from him.
-He wished he could see better and his godmother sent him some spectacles.
+He saw a waterfall, all kinds of flowers and trees and grass, birds and small animals.
+He wished he could see better, and his godmother sent him a pair of spectacles that could discern details even from great heights.

 He plays with his toys the next day and thinks about his toy horse and wishes he had a real horse.
 That night when he went out, he brought with him some food and water and a coat and he flew for a long time.
 He fell asleep while flying.
 When he awoke he was no longer in the wasteland.
 He was in the countryside.
 He saw rivers and hills, animals, trees, and even a waterfall.
 He wished he could hear everything better and his godmother sent him some silver ears that fit over his own.
 He wondered if he would see any people.
 He wished so much to have a little boy to play with.
 His flying cloak dipped lower and brought him closer to see a boy running in the field with his horse.
 As he watched, the little prince cried because he knew that he himself would never be able to run that way.
 Then a lark flew into his lap and he was happy again because this was such a strange and wonderful thing.